JohnPetere/sams-Cake-Stands-React/README.md

 ## TODO
 ### Priority
 - [ ] Content is loaded from firebase Database
-  - [ ] Conditional rendering, while waiting for rendering from real time databse
+  - [ ] IF Time:  Conditional rendering, while waiting for rendering from real time databse
-- [ ] Add Functionality
-  - [ ] Rendered shop-item-card is loaded to show what it what load like when added
-  - [ ] uploaded to database message / UI component
-  - [ ] succcesfully added to database / UI component
-  - [ ] Let user add more shop-item button, or view all

 - [ ] Update Functionality
   - [ ] Rendered shop-item-card is loaded to show what it what load like when added
-  - [ ] uploaded to database message / UI component
+  - [x ] uploaded to database message / UI component
-  - [ ] succcesfully added to database / UI component
+  - [ x] succcesfully added to database / UI component
-  - [ ] Let user add more shop-item button, or view all
+  - [ ] Let user add more shop-item button, or view al